li-wen-li/website/content/Tuesday-Writing/2021-04-14-if-i-were-chuck-noland-in-cast-away/index.en.md

 Here is the math:

-Let \\(X \\) be a random variable representing the distance between you and the cargo ship.
+Let \\(X \\) be a random variable representing the distance between me and the cargo ship.
 Then I can simply figure out the expectation of \\(X \\), and use that value to determine if I should risk the sailing part (I dont know how to swim).

 Well, to calculate the expectation of \\(X \\), I will need its probability density function, say \\(f(x) \\), then the \\(E(X) = \int_0^{R} x f(x) dx \\), in which \\(R \\) represents the radius of the circle.